upspin/upspin/doc/signup.md

 It also creates a local copy of the information called an "`config`" file that it stores in a local directory, typically `$HOME/upspin`.
 Config files are discussed in detail in [Upspin configuration](/doc/config.md).
+You should read that document to see how to set up your Upspin environment, including things like local caches.

 The second step is to receive an email message from the key server and to click the confirmation link that it contains.